helderpinto/AzureUpdateManagerTools/README.md

 ```

 The example below implements a scenario in which the Pre-Production and Production stages are deployed respectively 7 days and 14 days after the reference maintenance configuration (Dev/Test).
 The maintenance scope is targeted at two subscriptions (`00000000-0000-0000-0000-000000000000` and `00000000-0000-0000-0000-000000000001`), for
-both Windows Azure VMs and Azure Arc-enabled servers tagged with `aum-stage=phase1|phase2` and `os-name=windows2019`.
+both Windows Azure VMs and Azure Arc-enabled servers tagged with `aum-stage=preprod|prod` and `os-name=windows2019`.
 The `filter` property follows the format defined
 for Maintenance Configuration Assignments ([see reference](https://learn.microsoft.com/en-us/azure/templates/microsoft.maintenance/configurationassignments?pivots=deployment-language-arm-template)).

 ```json